 However, marriage didn’t smooth out enough of the rough edges in my character, so God brought in the big guns: He gave me three darling daughters.
 Parenting is like living on a massive pendulum.
 One moment I am drowning in feelings of overwhelming failure in my role and then later that same day I can be overcome by choking swells of intense love for my girls and be giddy with hope over the grandeur of this calling.
 Gravol anyone?

-I won’t brag on my sweeties here, because that wouldn’t be holy (and that’s why we have Facebook)!
+I won’t brag on my sweeties here, because that wouldn’t be holy (and that’s why we have social media)!
 But I will say that as we enter the years of womanhood, I feel ridiculously privileged that I’m the mom who gets to journey this road with Taylor the Strong, Avery the Good and Scarlett the Loud.

 Regardless of where my ministry takes me, at the end of the day or weekend, home is where I long to be.
 And at the end of my life, I hope to mean much to few, instead of meaning little to many.